mudssrali/TFP-policy/how-we-work.md

 ## Overton window shift

-At the pro-Israel end of the spectrum, we want to help convert overtly genocidal conversations and extreme pro-Israel bias which is supporting amd whitewashing the genocide and occupation and oppression of the Palestinian people, into statements supporting peace and unity between all peoples in Palestine and Israel.
+At the pro-Israel end of the spectrum, we want to help convert overtly genocidal conversations and extreme pro-Israel bias which is supporting and whitewashing the genocide and occupation and oppression of the Palestinian people, into statements supporting peace and unity between all peoples in Palestine and Israel.